Facts About 16 Unique Animals

-- The fingerprints of a koala are so indistinguishable from humans that they have on occasion been confused at a crime scene.
+- A koala’s fingerprints are so distinct from humans that they were puzzled at a crime scene on occasions.

-- Elephants are the only animal that can’t jump.
+- Elephants are the only species which can not sail.

-- A rhinoceros’ horn is made of hair.
+- Hair is made of a rhinoceros ‘tail.

-- It is possible to hypnotize a frog by placing it on its back and gently stroking its stomach.
+- A frog can be hypnotized by placing it on its back and stroking its stomach gently.

-- It takes a sloth two weeks to digest its food.
+- It takes two weeks for a sloth to eat his food.

-- Nearly three percent of the ice in Antarctic glaciers is penguin uri.
+- In Antarctic glaciers, almost three per cent of the ice is penguin urine.

 Unique Facts About Unique Animals

-As silly as platypuses look, you certainly wouldn?t want to get on the bad side of one.
-One of the fun facts about animals that look innocent, like the platypus, are their strange defense mechanisms.
-The heels of their back feet have?spurs that can release venom, making these wild animals one of the few types of poisonous mammals.
-While the venom isn?t strong enough to kill a human, it?s extremely painful and can cause swelling and even hyperventilation, and that?s definitely enough to make platypuses one of the?innocent-looking animals that are actually dangerous.
+As dumb as platypuses sound, you would definitely not want to be on one’s bad side.
+One of the fun facts about animals that seem innocent, like the platypus, is their unusual mechanisms of defense.
+The heels of their back feet have spurs capable of producing venom, making these wild animals one of the few poisonous mammals types.
+Although the venom isn’t strong enough to kill a human, it’s extremely painful and can cause swelling and even hyperventilation, and that’s definitely enough to make platypus one of the most dangerous, innocent-looking animals.

-You probably think of sloths as one of the slowest wild animals out there?and they are pretty slow, to be sure!
-But they actually have a neat talent that you may not know about.
-They?re skilled swimmers?and they swim about three to four times faster than they usually move!?According to Live Science, they do the breaststroke just like humans do, and it?s a vital skill for them to survive in rainforests that have a tendency to flood.
-If you thought it wasn?t possible for sloths to get any cuter, just imagine one swimming!
-Or take a look at these?adorable sloth pictures you need in your life.
+You probably think of sloths as one of the slowest wild animals out there and, to be sure, they are very slow!
+Yet they do have a cool talent you do not know about.
+We are expert swimmers, swimming about three to four times faster than we usually run!
+They do the breaststroke just as humans do, according to Live Science, and survival in rainforests that continue to flood is a critical skill for them.
+If you figured sloths couldn’t get any cuter, imagine just one swim!
+And take a look at these cute photos of sloth you need in your life.

-First of all, the idea that ?peacock? is the correct name for all of these birds is one of the?animal facts that you actually have all wrong. ?Peacock? only describes the males; the females are technically called ?peahens,? and both sexes are considered ?peafowl.?
-Another interesting fact about peacocks is that they can be born with partially or completely white coloring due to a genetic mutation; this is known as leucism, and the birds are still stunning to look at!
+First of all, one of the animal myths that you got all wrong is the belief that ‘peacock’ is the right term for one of these animals.
+Peacock identifies only the males; the females are called ‘peahens’ scientifically, and all sexes are considered ‘peafowl.’
+Another curious thing about peacocks is that due to a genetic mutation they can be born with partly or fully white colouring; this is known as leucism, and the birds are still beautiful to look at!